Artificial Intelligence: Smarter machines, smarter marketing – the promise of AI

 - Text prediction: autocorrect, autocomplete

-- Ranking systems: search on Google, news feed on Facebook
+- Ranking systems: search on Google, the news feed on Facebook

 In marketing, “AI does 2 jobs.
 It reduces cost by intelligently automating repetitive tasks.
 And it drives revenue by improving your ability to make predictions,” says Roetzer.